Friends

 Religious Society of Friends

-Quakerism is rooted in Christianity and was founded by George Fox mid-17th century.
+The Religious Society of Friends (Quakers) is a Christian faith and practice founded by George Fox mid-17th century.
 Fox called those who gathered around him to know Christ as “no dim and distant figure”, but a Friend “whose living witness shone in their inmost hearts.”
 Thus, Quaker faith in practice turns one inward for knowing Truth.
 In traditional (unprogrammed) worship, Friends gather in silence with no intermediate between the individual and divine wisdom.
 When led, Friends speak with the understanding that what they have received in silence is meant for all to hear.

 My Quaker Roots